ROSE is a robust, open source, compiler-based infrastructure for building program transformation and analysis tools, developed at

 Lawrence Livermore National Laboratory.
 ROSE Tools can process large C, C++, Fortran, OpenMP, and UPC source codes, as well as binary executables.

-ROSE is an open source compiler infrastructure to build source-to-source program transformation and analysis tools for large-scale Fortran 77/95/2003, C, C++, OpenMP, and UPC applications.
-The intended users of ROSE could be either experienced compiler researchers or library and tool developers who may have minimal compiler experience.
-ROSE is particularly well suited for building custom tools for static analysis, program optimization, arbitrary program transformation, domain-specific optimizations, complex loop optimizations, performance analysis, and cyber-security.
+ROSE is particularly well suited for building custom tools for static analysis, program optimization, arbitrary program transformation, domain-specific optimizations, complex loop optimizations, performance analysis, and cyber-security analysis.

 ROSE users include experienced compiler researchers as well as tool users and developers with minimal compiler experience.

 ROSE users fall into one or more of the following categories, depending on what they want to accomplish.
 Choose the starting point that is right for you: